Top Tips for Visiting Clifton Lido

 It’s recommended to take your towel with you, there’s a small cubby to store your towel and flip flops whilst you’re swimming or hooks if you prefer.

 As the restaurant runs as a separate entity, it’s unlikely you’ll be able to reserve a table whilst you’re using the facilities, but I have seen guests sitting in their robes enjoying a coffee if you can get a table.
+The restaurant overlooks the pool so, if you’re a little shy then this perhaps isn’t the place.

 Changing Facilities

 For me personally, the changing facilities are incredibly charming, however I was thrown a little during my first visit.
-There are indoor and outdoor shower and changing facilities.
-The indoor facilities are dimly lit, individual cubicles that contain a toilet and a shower.
+There are indoor and outdoor showers and changing facilities.
+The indoor facilities are dimly lit, with individual cubicles that contain a toilet and a shower.
 Outdoor, you’ll need to locate a changing room with a barrel attached – this is the shower and it’s operated using a pull lever.
 In all of the changing facilities and showers, are free to use body and hair washes.

 Once dressed, it’s recommended to head upstairs to the Boudoir.
-Here you’ll find a plush room with hairdryers, straighteners and mirrors with a view of the pool.
+Here you’ll find a plush room with hairdryers, straighteners, and mirrors with a view of the pool.
 It has great natural light and is the best place to apply your makeup if you’re heading elsewhere.

 Clifton Lido Outdoor Shower